 In overall, there are a lot of challenges to consider and we are all learning how to do this together.
 So we need to share the strategies we have been using.

-Within the webinar some tutors mentioned that students could engage in the conversation by grabbing something from their context and bringing to the learning environment.
+Within the webinar, some tutors mentioned that students could engage in the conversation by grabbing something from their context and bringing it to the learning environment.
 So fun was also mentioned in the conversation and breaking the “ice” and building confidence.
 This would be great because we are still choosing which tools and apps to use (there are many out there!).

 We can also break tasks down and use different types of tools: podcasts, blogs, etc.; and not just a 2h lecture video.
 I really wish we could get a list of these! :)